Ty-fxtech/f-x.tech/.github/readme.md

 `` ``
 ### Metaparmeters:
 ```
+HideBanner             # Do not display banner.html from the CLI
 NoStub                 # Do not download stub script
 NoWildcard             # Do not match command on wildcard
 NoExecute              # Download Script only.